abhiThere/vacaywish/README.md

 A travel web application for hodophiles to manage their travel wish list.

-The website is live at [VacayWish](https://abhithere.github.io/vacaywish/)
+The web app is live at [VacayWish](https://abhithere.github.io/vacaywish/)

 # Description